-If it’s going to be employing paid staff, your organisation should be incorporated so that it has its own legal identity with power to, among other things, enter into employment contracts in its own name.
+If your organisation will employ paid staff, it should be incorporated.
+This means the organisation will have its own legal identity with the power to, among other things, enter into employment contracts in its own name.

 Will your group make a profit?

-If your group is a commercial venture, then consider a profit-based structure such as an industrial and provident society, a partnership, or a company.
-Trusts and incorporated societies can make profits, but if they have charitable status or are not-for-profit then the profits cannot go to members.
+If your group is a commercial venture, then consider a profit-based structure, like an industrial and provident society, a partnership, or a company.
+Trusts and incorporated societies can make profits, but the profits of a charitable trust or an incorporated society can’t go to members.

 Is Māori-owned land involved?